Siixes/villain-site/_posts/2020-08-20-your-detections-arent-working.markdown

 ### Outtro

 Trust me, the idea of a big CI/CD system for unit testing your detections may sound daunting and unrealistic for most people.
-But consider something like that a north star; most people should be able to coordinate doing some manual testing of attacks in their network to ensure you're able to see and detect some of the low hanging fruit you may expect to see from attackers.
+But consider it something like that a north star; most people should be able to coordinate doing some manual testing of attacks in their network to ensure you're able to see and detect some of the low hanging fruit you may expect to see from attackers.

 Don't become complacent in the concept of *"I don't have to worry, we have a detection for that..."* if you haven't actively seen that detection fire on what you expect.
 Too many people (myself included), have made that mistake.